eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ---

 Today's project aims at tracking the _invoices_ of a shared account thanks to [Home Assistant](https://home-assistant.io).
-For those of you that don't know what Home Assistant is, well, Home Assistant is an home automation software that's versatile and  can integrate a lot of different devices.
+For those of you that don't know what Home Assistant is, well, Home Assistant is a versatile home automation software that can integrate a lot of different devices.
 It's starting to become an essential part of my living areas thanks to its possibilities.
 And sometimes you _just_ wish that you could use it to automate people (just kiddin').

 ## Prerequisites

-If you're reading this, probably it's too late and you've already got your feet wet with Home Assistant.
+If you're reading this, it's probably too late and you've already got your feet wet with Home Assistant.
 Otherwise, you need an installation of Home Assistant.
 You can install it following the official documentation [here](https://www.home-assistant.io/getting-started/).
 You also need a Telegram bot, you can create one using Telegram's [@botfather](https://telegram.me/BotFather).

 ## Counting in Home Assistant